ailouislu/redux-saga/README.md

 ## Getting started

-To get the backend running locally:
+To get the frontend running locally:

 - Clone this repo
-- Download Sources through pom.xml file
+- `npm install` to install all req'd dependencies
+- `npm start` to start the local server (this project uses create-react-app)
-- Run the BooksSpringbootApplication file
+- `npm test` to start the local testing